HeeSeok-Kwon/HeeSeok-Kwon/README.md

 - [DiFiLab](https://sites.google.com/view/difilab)

 This Github is used
-- to record the blockchain developer training process
+- to record my study log
+- to join projects for develop
 - to work at the software education center.
 <br>